Madhunc5229/affine-SfM/README.md

 * An image sequence of 50 frames of a hotel is used to construct the shape and motion.
 * Features are detected in the first frame of the sequence.
 * These features are tracked throughout the sequence by implementing Lucas - Kanade optical flow (feature-tracking) algorithm.
-* This repository contains only the implementation, i.e building the structure and motion of the tracked features.
-The feature tracking implementation is done in another repository which can be found in my profile by the name '[feature-detection-tracking](https://github.com/Madhunc5229/feature-detection-tracking)'.
+* This repository contains only the implementation recovering the structure and motion of the tracked features.
+The feature detecting and tracking implementation is done in another repository which can be found in my profile by the name '[feature-detection-tracking](https://github.com/Madhunc5229/feature-detection-tracking)'.

 ## Input:
 Feature detection             |  Feature Tracking |